rara-treks/rara-user/public/assets/policies/human-resource-policy.md

 #### Interns:

-The person who is assigned by the CHN for a special project or task for a definite period shall be taken as an intern.
-Interns are not the regular staff of the CHN and are not eligible for benefits offered by the CHN to its regular staff other than as agreed upon and stipulated in the assigned letter of the intern.
-The facility of the internship is generally given to help students gain practical experience in the tourism sector or as a part of their education/degree requirements and when it is suitable for the CHN to recruit them for short-term assignments.
+The person who is assigned by Rara Treks for a special project or task for a definite period shall be taken as an intern.
+Interns are not the regular staff of Rara Treks and are not eligible for benefits offered by Rara Treks to its regular staff other than as agreed upon and stipulated in the assigned letter of the intern.
+The facility of the internship is generally given to help students gain practical experience in the tourism sector or as a part of their education/degree requirements and when it is suitable for Rara Treks to recruit them for short-term assignments.

 #### Contract Staff:

 The person may be hired on a contract basis as and when required.
-All the contract staff's rules and regulations will be governed by the contract signed between the CHN and the contract staff.
+All the contract staff's rules and regulations will be governed by the contract signed between Rara Treks and the contract staff.
 Contract staff shall not be eligible to either Provident Fund or Gratuity.

 #### Staff on Probation: